TABLE OF CONTENTS

 • Water Supply, Sanitary Facilities, And Sewage Disposal: There should be consistent access to clean, potable drinking water, safe plumbing, and proper sewage drainage.

-• Utilities: All You Need To Know: The house must have proper access to an HVAC system, electricity, and gas that are both safe and reliable.
+• Utilities: The house must have proper access to an HVAC system, electricity, and gas that are both safe and reliable.
 There has to be a reliable source of heat during the winter as well.

 • Pest Control & Deterioration Checkup: The inspection team will also look for any potential deterioration due to termites or pests.
 This includes dry rot, which could lead to major structural issues within the home if not taken care of quickly.